CHILD CUSTODY LAWYERS IN UTAH

 Joint Legal Custody

-Joint Legal Custody: Joint legal custody means both parents will make decisions for the child.
-In a joint legal custody arrangement a parenting plan will need to be created by the parties to outline how they will jointly parent and make decisions.
-If decisions cannot be reached between the parties, the parenting plan will need to be have a dispute resolution provision to provide the parties with a process whereby they can work through their differences.
+Joint legal custody means both parents will make decisions for the child or children.
+In a joint legal custody arrangement, a parenting plan will need to be created by the parties to outline how they will jointly parent and make decisions.
+If decisions cannot be reached between the parties, the parenting plan will need to have a dispute resolution provision to provide the parties with a process whereby they can work through their differences.

-- The strength of the child’s bond with either of the parents as well as their siblings.
+- The strength of the child’s bond with either of the parents as well as with his or her siblings.

-- The benefit of maintaining previously instated arrangements to the benefit of the child.
+- The benefit of maintaining previously instated arrangements for the benefit of the child.